bloxbean/yaci-devkit/README.md

 or,
 yaci-cli:>create-node -o --start
 ```
+**Known Issue:** Yaci DevKit uses a share folder to store the data on host machine.
+In some setup, this causes issue due to permission.
+If you face similar issue and not able to start the devnet, you can remove ``volumes`` section from ``docker-compose.yml`` file and restart the docker compose.
+It should work fine and create the devnet data in the docker container itself.
+Please check this [issue](https://github.com/bloxbean/yaci-devkit/issues/11) for more details.

+#### Create a devnet with custom slots per epoch
 To create devnet with a custom slots per epoch (By default 500 slots/epoch)

 **For example:** Create and start a devnet with 30 slots per epoch